 When an earthquake hits, it makes more than just seismic waves.
 Extreme events such as earthquakes, tsunamis, and terrorist attacks also produce waves of immediate online social interactions, in the form of Tweets, that offer insights into the event itself and to broader questions of how communities of people respond to disaster.

-In an article for Scientific Reports (an online open-access journal by the Nature Publishing Group), SFI Postdoctoral Fellow Christa Brelsford and co-author Xin Lu analyze interactions by communities of Twitter users preceding and following the 2011 earthquake and tsunami in Japan.
+In an article for Scientific Reports (an online open-access journal by the Nature Publishing Group), SFI Postdoctoral Fellow Christa Breisford and co-author Xin Lu analyze interactions by communities of Twitter users preceding and following the 2011 earthquake and tsunami in Japan.

 The authors find that among Japanese-speaking Twitter users, the disaster created more new connections and more changes in online communities than it did globally and (not surprisingly) it produced world-wide increases in earthquake-related tweets.